 Our online marketplace builder gives you a platform where you can bring together multiple product sellers and merchants.
 You can have an individual seller with just one product listing or you can have a small business with multiple listings.
 Small businesses can build entire web stores with their seller accounts and you can pull up products from their web stores into your own online marketplace.
-You don't need any programmers or designers - our online marketplace platform lets you build a marketplace with just a few simple clicks.
+You don't need any programmers or designers - our online marketplace builder lets you start a marketplace with just a few simple clicks.

 There are a lot of ecommerce businesses out there - large and small.
 The scenario is like how the automotive industry used to be in the beginning of the last century, with a few large companies dominating the industry - Ford and GM in the US; Morris, Citroen and Opel in Europe.
 A hundred years later you have Amazon, Ebay and Etsy in the West, and Alibaba, Rakuten and Flipkart coming out of Asia.